 - task book seafarer details page (if task book completed)

 You can issue the interim certificate of competency up until 30 days after the date the seafarer completed the course.
-The seafarer must submit their certificate of competency application at an AMSA participating Australia Post retail outlet.
-They must wait until they receive their full certificate of competency (plastic card) prior to working using the certificate.
+The seafarer must then submit their certificate of competency application at an AMSA participating Australia Post retail outlet.
+They must wait until they receive their full certificate of competency (plastic card) prior to working with the certificate.

 Each interim certificate of competency can only be issued for a single certificate of competency.
 If a person meets the requirements, for example, for both Master less than 24 and Marine engine driver grade 3, then two interim certificates must be issued